blues/airnote.live/README.md

 The airnote.live site runs on top of Node.js, so as such you’ll need to start by [installing Node.js](https://nodejs.org/en/download/) if you haven’t already.

+It also uses npm as its package manager, so [add npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) as well if it's not already installed locally.

 Next, run the site’s `npm run setup` script, which installs all of the site’s dependencies.

 ```